netbox-community/netbox/docs/customization/reports.md

     description = "Check that every device has a primary IP address assigned"
 ```

 Within each report class, we'll create a number of test methods to execute our report's logic.
+The method's name must start with "test_" and it takes no arguments.

 In DeviceConnectionsReport, for instance, we want to ensure that every live device has a console connection, an out-of-band management connection, and two power connections.

 ```
 from dcim.choices import DeviceStatusChoices